sionleroux/icfbudapest.org/_posts/2017-03-24-but-dead-men-dont-rise.md

     * huge change in beliefs
     * high economic cost
   * science has shown many reports to be false
-    * doesn't tell you nything about whether there can be true ones
+    * doesn't tell you anything about whether there can be true ones
     * higher bar of evidence to weed out the false from the potentially genuine